n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.uplead.md

 # UpLead

-The UpLead node allows you to automate work in UpLead, and integrate UpLead with other applications. n8n has built-in support for a wide range of UpLead features, including getting company information.
+The UpLead node allows you to automate work in UpLead, and integrate UpLead with other applications. n8n supports several UpLead operations, including getting company information.

 On this page, you'll find a list of operations the UpLead node supports and links to more resources.